Artists in Place: The Bunkhouse Project

 Artists in Place: The Bunkhouse Project is an artist-in-residence program sponsored by the City of Saskatoon.
 Through the generosity and vision of the Saskatoon Forestry Farm Park & Zoo staff, the historic Bunkhouse was renovated and reimagined as artist studio space.
 This furthers one of the key directions of the City’s Culture Plan Refresh to Foster Creative Placemaking by providing a platform for a Saskatoon civic facility to host artists and engage the community through public art projects.

-Over the course of their six month residencies, these artists will be creating a body of work inspired by their time at the Saskatoon Forestry Farm Park and Zoo.
-A public exhibition of the work created by Julia Million and Kas Rea will be held at the end of the residency.
-A site specific theatre performance will be presented by Drew Mantyka and Sammy Ramsay in the spring.
+Over the course of their eight month residencies, these artists will be creating a body of work inspired by their time at the Saskatoon Forestry Farm Park and Zoo.
+A public exhibition of the work created by the artists will be held towards the end of their residency.
 More details will be announced closer to the dates.

 The initial pilot for this program, which ended on April 30, 2020, was made possible with a grant from the Saskatchewan Arts Board’s Artists in Communities program and involved artists Muveddet Al-Kathib, Danica Lorer, Lenore Maier, Marcel Petit, and Wendy Sharpe.

 Read more about the pilot project and the design charrette process: